JonasDeBoeck/crypto-info-cloner/assignment/chunk_creator_application_requirements.md

 It will also consume the `finished-chunks` topic.
 It'll have to do the following when a chunk its result is posted:

  1. Check the `chunk_result`.
-If it is `WINDOW_TOO_BIG`, update your database that 2 smaller chunks need to be cloned.
+If it is `:WINDOW_TOO_BIG`, update your database that 2 smaller chunks need to be cloned.
 Also put these chunks again on the `todo-chunks` topic.
  2. If the result is good, update your database (and check if your task is complete).
 If your task is complete, put it on the `finished-tasks` topic with the `:COMPLETE` status.

 The chunk creator will use following topics:

-* `todo-tasks` => use the `AssignmentMessages.TodoTask` struct from the extra library to encode your messages.
+* `todo-tasks` => use the `AssignmentMessages.TodoTask` struct from the extra library to decode your messages.
 * `finished-tasks` => use the `AssignmentMessages.TaskResponse` struct
 * `todo-chunks` => use the `AssignmentMessages.TodoChunk` struct
 * `finished-chunks` => use the `AssignmentMessages.ClonedChunk` struct